Decibel dB calculation amplification gain and damping loss ratio - sengpielaudio

 Input: voltage power

-input value 1
+Input value 1

-output value 2
+Output value 2

-level change dB
+Level change dB

 In analog audio engineering we deal only with 'voltage' amplification (gain) and damping (loss).

-gain and loss - sengpielaudio
+gain and loss

-L = 20 × log (voltage ratio V2 / V1) V1 is the reference.
+L = 20 × log (voltage ratio V2 / V1) in dB.
+V1 = Vin is the reference.

-3 dB ≡ 1.414 times the voltage (−3) dB ≡ damping to the value 0.707
+3 dB ≡ 1.414 times the voltage (−)3 dB ≡ damping to the value 0.707

-6 dB ≡ 2 times the voltage (−6) dB ≡ damping to the value 0.5
+6 dB ≡ 2 times the voltage (−)6 dB ≡ damping to the value 0.5

-10 dB ≡ 3.162 times the voltage (−10) dB ≡ damping to the value 0.316
+10 dB ≡ 3.162 times the voltage (−)10 dB ≡ damping to the value 0.316

-20 dB ≡ 10 times the voltage (−20) dB ≡ damping to the value 0.1
+20 dB ≡ 10 times the voltage (−)20 dB ≡ damping to the value 0.1

 Using voltage we get: Level in dB: L = 20 × log (voltage ratio)

-+6 dB = two times the voltage
+6 dB = twice the voltage

-+12 dB = four rimes the voltage
+12 dB = four times the voltage

-+20 dB = ten times the voltage
+20 dB = ten times the voltage

-+40 dB = hundred times the voltage
+40 dB = hundred times the voltage

-Do not ask what the power amplification is.
+Do not ask what power amplification means.

-Leave that to the telephone company.
+Leave that to the telephone companies or the transmitting aerials (antennas).

 Read the text at the bottom.